AIPexStudio/AIPex/README.md

 # 🤖 AIPex - AI-Powered Browser Automation Extension

-> **Automate your browser with natural language commands - The open source browser-use solution**
+> **The Open Source ChatGPT Atlas - Automate your browser with natural language commands**

 <div align="right">
   <a href="README.md">🇺🇸 English</a> | <a href="README.zh-CN.md">🇨🇳 中文</a>